 - Dry Brushing.
 While there may be no peer-reviewed studies on this, many say that dry brushing can stimulate your lymphatic system.
 And when done properly, it’s certainly good for your skin, so there’s no harm in adding this to your routine.
 Check out this “how to” from Wellness Mama.

-- Vitamin D. This is another controversial topic, but I felt I needed to add it especially in light of the findings about electric light and breast cancer.
+- Vitamin D. This is another controversial topic, but I felt I needed to add it especially in light of the findings of electric light and breast cancer.
 Fifteen minutes a day of actual sunshine, without sunscreen, is the best way to get it.

 - Reduce Stress and Fear.
 Stress is a known contributor to all kinds of illnesses.
 Today, I just interviewed a breast cancer survivor who went through chemo and was much sicker when she was anxious and nervous than when she was calmer.
 It’s important to follow this tip even if you get sick.